-- PRI has a strong profile and plays an active role in the wider sector drawing on evidence of high impact work.
+- We have a strong profile and play an active role in the wider sector drawing on evidence of high impact work.

-- A reflective and strategic approach to programme development that helps to strengthen PRI’s financial resilience.
+- A reflective and strategic approach to programme development that helps to strengthen our financial resilience.

-- Policy work draws on as well as informs PRI’s project work to create a strong two-way connection between policy and projects.
+- Policy work draws on as well as informs our project work to create a strong two-way connection between policy and projects.

-- A learning and reflective approach to project cycle management that increases the quality and impact of PRI’s projects.
+- A learning and reflective approach to project cycle management that increases the quality and impact of our projects.

-- Skills, knowledge and capacity of staff are continuously developed and every PRI staff member is a reflective practitioner.
+- Skills, knowledge and capacity of staff are continuously developed and every member of staff is a reflective practitioner.